emeraldnext/neurocracydatedpageindex/README.md

 - during which episode the page was added to the Omnipedia site
 - whether it is the first page in the article revision history

-Links that are not to the first article revision should append /changes to the url so that the changes view comes up while viewing a webpage, i.e.,
+Links that are NOT to the first article revision should append /changes to the url so that the changes view comes up while viewing a webpage, i.e.,

 https://omnipedia.app/wiki/2049/10/01/Zhupao/changes